Key (entertainer): 1991–2011: Early life and career beginnings

-Shortly after debut, Key appeared on television shows such as Idol Maknae Rebellion as a guest star alongside his Shinee bandmates.
-Key was also a cast member of the show Raising Idol along with Dongho from U-KISS and Thunder from MBLAQ.
-In addition, Key participated in labelmate Xiah's solo performance of "Xiahtic" in TVXQ's concert 2009: The 3rd Asia Tour Mirotic in Seoul.
+Key participated in labelmate Xiah's solo performance of "Xiahtic" in TVXQ's concert 2009: The 3rd Asia Tour Mirotic in Seoul.
 In 2010, he featured on the song "Healing" on TRAX's EP Let You Go, and on Girls' Generation's song "Boys & Girls" for their second studio album, Oh!.
-In 2011, Key collaborated with Leeteuk of Super Junior on a song called "Bravo" for the drama History of a Salaryman.
-He also took part in Exo's song "Two Moons" on their debut EP Mama and BoA's song "One Dream" as the theme song for SBS K-pop Star with labelmate Henry of Super Junior-M.
+He was a cast member of the show Raising Idol along with Dongho from U-KISS and Thunder from MBLAQ.
+In 2012, Key collaborated with Leeteuk of Super Junior on a song called "Bravo" for the drama History of a Salaryman.
+He also took part in Exo's song "Two Moons" on their debut EP, Mama, and BoA's song "One Dream" as the theme song for SBS K-pop Star with labelmate Henry of Super Junior-M.